 German and Russian: faculty profiles; faculty members in the Department of German and Russian conduct research on German literature, culture and language, German for business and commerce, and Russian literature, language and culture.

-History: faculty profiles; faculty members in the Department of History engage in research in fields such as environmental history, social history, cultural history, military history; research spans periods from the ancient world to the twenty-first century, and regions across the globe.
+History: faculty profiles; faculty members in the Department of History engage in research in fields such as environmental history, social history, cultural history, military history and maritime history; research spans periods from the ancient world to the twenty-first century, and regions across the globe.

 Linguistics: faculty profiles; research by language and subdiscipline; faculty members in the Department of Linguistics have active research programs in morphology, syntax, phonology, language variation, and language acquisition, with a strong emphasis on Aboriginal languages (Algonquian, Inuktitut, Iroquoian) and English language variation and change.